-To graduate with departmental distinction, a student must have achieved a minimum grade point average of 3.3 in ALL courses completed at Talladega College.
+To graduate with departmental distinction, a student must have achieved a minimum cumulative grade point average of 3.3.

-To graduate with one of the three college-wide honors, a student must have obtained-the following grade point averages in all courses completed at the College:
+To graduate with one of the three college-wide honors, a student must have obtained the following cumulative grade point averages:

-3.50 -3.69 GPA for cum laude (with honor),

-3.70 - 3.89 GPA for magna cum laude (with high honor), or

-3.90 and above GPA for summa cum laude (with highest honor).
+- 3.50 3.69 GPA for cum laude (with honor), - 3.70 3.89 GPA for magna cum laude (with high honor), or - 3.90 and above GPA for summa cum laude (with highest honor).